-To support its Department of Defense Center of Excellence mission, CNSE is equipped to provide long-term access to the military for two separate and distinct electronics technologies for research and development purposes:
+To support its Department of Defense Center of Excellence mission and industry research and development needs, CNSE is equipped to provide long-term access to the military and industry for electronics technologies for research and development purposes:

-- Chip-Scale Packaging—Advanced semiconductor packaging technology transferred from Tessera, Inc., an international leader in the electronics packaging industry.
+- Chip-Scale and Advanced Packaging—Advanced semiconductor packaging technology transferred from Tessera, Inc., an international leader in the electronics packaging industry, and in-house developed processes and technologies.

 - Fluidic Self-Assembly—an advanced manufacturing process technology for flexible electronics transferred from Alien Technology Corporation, a worldwide leader in the RFID industry.